General

 Where do you live?
 What zone are you in?

 We live in Calvert County, which is in Southern Maryland.
-We are in Zone 7, but are within a five minute walk of the Chesapeake Bay and surrounded by trees, so our microclimate is probably a bit warmer than the typical Zone 7.
+We are in Zone 7, but are within a five minute walk of the Chesapeake Bay and surrounded by trees, so our microclimate is probably Zone 7b.

 What are the dimensions of your potager and raised beds?